ubcyukiny/cat-project/README.md

 - When cat happiness reaches >= 70 or >= 90, new cat icons will appear and replace old

-##User Stories P4
+## User Stories P4
 - Task 2: Make appropriate use of a bi-directional association somewhere in your code.

     I have added a bi-directional association between Class Cat and User, when user addCat to his field, cat will also add user to owner.
 The method is addCat(Cat cat) in model.User and addOwner(User user) in model.Cat

 - Task 3:
 I would separate PetApp (Game logic) and the GUI, and make a new class called GUI, because of the Single Responsibility Principle.

     Currently, in PetApp, it's runs the GUI, do game actions, and save load using the JsonReader and JsonWriter class.

     I would extract GUI related fields and methods, like JFrame, JLabel Jbutton.
 The PetApp will have a GUI field and the constructor would then initialize GUI inside PetApp like this:

-// Constructor
     void PetApp(){
         ...
         gui = new GUI(this);
     }

     And in GUI class, we would make a PetApp field, and the constructor of GUI includes a PetApp parameter, so it can uses PetApp's field and method.

     When GUI "listens" player's actionEvent, it will call PetApp's method, using the PetApp field.
 It looks like this:

     public class GUI {
         private PetApp game;

         private void actionPerformedResponse (ActionEvent e) {
             game.doResponse();
         }
     }

 - MINOR REFACTORINGS

-1.

-Currently, in shop class, theres a list of Food and 3 Food objects in the field, the constructor would then add the 3 objects in the List<Food>.
+    1. Currently, in shop class, theres a list of Food and 3 Food objects in the field, the constructor would then add the 3 objects in the List<Food>.

-Inside Shop class, in constructor method, add a method called initialize catalogue, inside the method, it will use list.add(new Food (...)); so we can modify the shop catalogue in the initalize catalogue method, not in the fields of Shop
+    Inside Shop class, in constructor method, add a method called initialize catalogue, inside the method, it will use list.add(new Food (...));

-2.
+    so we can modify the shop catalogue in the initalize catalogue method, not in the fields of Shop

-In the User class, there is a createRandomCat method that randomly chooses a name from a list of breed names, and create a cat object based on the breed name.
+    2.In the User class, there is a createRandomCat method that randomly chooses a name from a list of breed names, and create a cat object based on the breed name.

     I would extract a randomizeBreed method from it, remove the createRandomCat method in User class, and add randomizeBreed method in Cat class constructor.

-3.

-In PetApp class, there are getShopCatalogue, displayBalance, and displayLastLogin methods to return formatted Strings to put inside JLabel for the Gui.
+    3. In PetApp class, there are getShopCatalogue, displayBalance, and displayLastLogin methods to return formatted Strings to put inside JLabel for the Gui.

     These methods should be moved to their own class, getShopCatalogue to Shop class, displayBalance and displayLastLogin to User class.
 The proposed new GUI class would call these methods from their own classes.